gogs/docs/en-US/installation/install_from_source.md

 $ sudo adduser --disabled-login --gecos 'Gogs' git
 ```

-### Third-party Packages

-If you're interested in which third-party packages we are using, see [gopmfile](https://github.com/gogits/gogs/blob/master/.gopmfile).
-You may need this when you are making build package for Gogs.

 ## Installing Go

 If your system's Go matches the requirements, please skip this section.